netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Path Selection {#patsel}

 ### Dynamic Approach

 A dynamic approach could start with using low latency paths.
 If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start adding additional paths and see whether the traffic increases.
 Additional paths can be chosen following the guidelines discussed in {{datra}}.

+### Reordering and Scheduling (Load Distribution)

+Sending data stream over multiple paths in parallel will usually result in packets arriving out of order at the receiver.

+This should be avoided because:

+* Reordering requires larger buffers on the receiver side.
+* Head of line blocking (HOLB): the latency of the slowest packet determines the effective latency of the stream.
+This may be ignored for data transfers where latency is irrelevant.

+These problems can be mitigated, but it is difficult to do so for both problems at the same time.

+Reordering can be reduced by:
+**TODO** describe algorithm  ----------------------------------------------------------

+HOLB can be reduced by simply avoiding (see EVA) high latency path.
+HOLB is implicitly reduced by measures proposed for reducing reordering.

+**TODO** Can we facilitate QUIC streams for this?

 ## MTU